LibreOffice/core/cli_ure/readme.txt

 policy.1.0.cli_ootypes.dll (build in unoil)

 After deinstalling the offices, there should none of them remain in the GAC.
-If there are some, then try to remove them by clicking on them an choose uninstall from the context menu of the mouse.
+If there are some, then try to remove them by clicking on them and choosing uninstall.

 Step 2: Install the office of the last release (respin when using staroffice)